 - improving and extending our broadband and mobile networks to benefit communities and businesses across Scotland

 - increasing digital participation by helping communities develop digital skills and confidence

 - making sure Scotland is a world leader in cyber resilience, with a global reputation for being a secure place to work, learn and do business

 Realising Scotland’s full potential in a digital world replaces Scotland's digital future: a strategy for Scotland.
 It was originally published in 2011 based on the recommendations in the:

 The Legislation and Regulation Catalogue provides guidance on legislation that applies to the delivery of digital services and is regularly reviewed and updated.

-Use the online form for superfast broadband enquiries
+For enquiries relating to broadband, please complete the online form at: superfast broadband enquiries